alistair7/imlib2-jxl/README.md

 You need to install jxl.so to a location where imlib2 can find it.
 On 64-bit Kubuntu this is /usr/lib/x86_64-linux-gnu/imlib2/loaders.
 On Arch this is /usr/lib/imlib2/loaders.  `sudo make install` attempts to find the right location via pkg-config and copy the library there.
 If that fails, you'll have to copy it to the right location yourself.

 #### feh ####
-As of version 3.6, feh verifies each file's magic bytes before passing it to imlib2 ([#505](https://github.com/derf/feh/issues/505)).
-JXL files aren't recognised, so you will get an error similar to
+If you are using a version of feh between 3.6 and 3.7.0, inclusive, JXL files will not be recognised (due to [#505](https://github.com/derf/feh/issues/505)), and you will get an error similar to
 ```
 feh WARNING: asdf.jxl - Does not look like an image (magic bytes missing)
 ```
-To skip this check, set `FEH_SKIP_MAGIC=1` in feh's environment, and it will start working.
+To avoid this, set `FEH_SKIP_MAGIC=1` in feh's environment, and it will start working.

-This workaround is no longer necessary in the latest git version of feh, which recognises JXL's signature.
+This workaround is no longer necessary since feh version 3.7.1, which recognises JXL's signature.

 ### Debug Build ###
 Use the `debug` target of the makefile to produce an unoptimized build that includes debugging symbols and prints information to stderr while it runs.